SFusion: Self-attention based N-to-One Multimodal Fusion Block: Experiments and Results

 \subsection{Baseline Methods}

-\textbf{EmbraceNet.} In the experiments on activity recognition, we compare TFusion with EmbraceNet \cite{cl2:19}, which employs a selection strategy (shown in Fig.~\ref{fig1}(b)) by generating feature masks ($ r_{1}, r_{2}, \dots, r_{7} $) with the rule of giving equal chances to all available modalities during each value selection.
-For a fair comparison, as shown in Fig.~\ref{fig4}, we adopt the same processing (P) and decision (D) model as used in \cite{cl2:19}. \textit{We obtain the performance of our fusion strategy by replacing EmbraceNet with TFusion.}

-Following \cite{cl2:19} setting, five decisions are obtained per sample, and each one is the result for a one-second time duration.
-The batch size is set to 8.
+\textbf{EmbraceNet.} In the experiments on activity recognition, we compare SFusion with EmbraceNet \cite{cl2:19}, which employs a selection strategy (shown in Fig.~\ref{fig1} (b)) by generating feature masks ($ r_{1}, r_{2}, \dots, r_{7} $) with the rule of giving equal chances to all available modalities during each value selection.
+For a fair comparison, as shown in Fig.~\ref{fig4} (a), we adopt the same processing (P) and decision (D) model as used in \cite{cl2:19}. \textit{We obtain the performance of our fusion strategy by replacing EmbraceNet with SFusion.} Following \cite{cl2:19} setting, the batch size is set to 8.
 A cross-entropy loss and the Adam optimization method \cite{kb:14} with $ \beta_{1}= 0.9 $, $ \beta_{2}= 0.999 $ are employed.
 The learning rate is initially set to $ 1 \times 10^{-4} $ and reduced by a factor of 2 at every $1 \times 10^{5}$ steps.
-A total of $5 \times 10^{5}$ training steps are executed. \\
+A total of $5 \times 10^{5}$ training steps are executed.